Green Smoothie Gourmet

 Add the white swirl

-• Add white frosting to a ziplock bag or a frosting bag fitted with a tiny writing tip #5 or cut a small opening to use for writing the squiggle.
+• Add white frosting to a ziplock bag or a frosting bag fitted with a writing tip Wilton #3 or #5 or cut a small opening in the bag to use for piping the looping squiggle.

 1 batch white frosting